-When a joint has a high level of mobility, like the shoulder, it naturally has less stability.
-This is especially the case if the smaller muscle groups surrounding the shoulder aren’t strong enough.
+A joint with a high level of mobility, like the shoulder, naturally has less stability.
+This is especially the case if the smaller muscle groups surrounding the shoulder aren't strong enough.

-Let’s take a look at the anatomy and mechanics of the shoulder so you understand its job while squatting.
+Let's look at the shoulder's anatomy and mechanics so you understand its job while squatting.

 Note: If you simply want to know what to do when you get shoulder pain, feel free to skip this section and keep scrolling.

 The role of the shoulder joint is to move the arm in different directions.

 You can picture the shoulder joint as a ball and socket.
 It's made up of three bones: